 Federal Square, 970 Broad Street, Newark, New Jersey; convenient to Newark Penn Station (NJ Transit and Path trains).
 A limited number of student internships are also available in our Camden and Trenton Offices.
 Students interested in applying to the Trenton and/or Camden office programs should submit resumes and cover letters as indicated below.

-Must be a first- or second-year law student enrolled at an accredited law school.
+First-year (second semester) and second-year law students.
+Must be a U.S. citizen.
 Students are permitted to receive funding and grants through their schools if available.

 Please forward your application to: